Vagus Nerve Stimulation helps increase vagal tone leading to healthier, happier life… The Natural Way.

 Singing has reported to increase the level of bonding hormone-oxytocin and helps in fostering social closeness.

 The soft humming of a song and even Bhramari Pranayama can have a similar effect.
-To practice Bhramari Pranayama you have to lengthen your exhalation to make mmmm… sound, which further amplifies the parasympathetic response thus helping in stimulating vagus nerve.
+To practice Bhramari Pranayama you have to lengthen your exhalation to make mmmm… sound, which further amplifies the parasympathetic response thus helping with vagus nerve stimulation.

 A Study published in Psychological Science, links having kind and compassionate attitude with enhanced vagal tone.
 Study participants embarked on “loving kindness” meditation for a six-week course.
 After the study period, the participants in the study group showed significant improvement in heart rate variability- a measure of vagal tone.